At some point, you may feel ready to start trading with real money. But how should you start?

 If you are beginning with under $25,000, then the same principles apply as for a larger account.
 However, there are some differences for a smaller account.
+If you are starting with a very small account (under $5,000) then the rules are especially strict, as you cannot afford to lose any capital.

 - One trade at a time.
 Add a new trade when the first is successful.
 Manage each position until it closes with good profit before adding others.
 You want to build success on success.

 - Use only 1 or 2 contracts for each position, risking only a little on each trade.
+Do not close your positions until you have significant profit.

 - Keep in mind the "day trade" rule.
 Accounts under $25,000 cannot trade more than 3 turn-arounds (buy & sell) in five days.
 See your brokerage agreement.

-- Keep in mind that real money trading and paper trading are not always the same.
+- Remember that real money trading and paper trading are not always the same.
 PaperMoney trades are based on price alone (splitting the bid/ask) but in a live account, you have both price (not necessarily mid-point) and availability (there may be nobody on the other side of the trade) to consider.
 Orders for 10 contracts may be only partly filled.
 You need to decide whether to keep the order or cancel the remainder, or call your broker for a manual fill.

 Welcome to thousands of small traders around the world!